-National Law and National Ro National Law and National Regulations Regulation 103 Premises, furniture and equipment to be safe, clean and in good repair 3.1.2 Regulation 104 Fencing 3.1.1 Regulation 105 Furniture, materials and equipment 3.2.2 Regulation 106 Laundry and hygiene facilities 3.1.1 Regulation 107 Space requirements-indoor 3.1.1 Regulation 108 Space requirements-outdoor 3.1.1 Regulation 109 Toilet and hygiene facilities 3.1.1 Regulation 110 Ventilation and natural light 3.1.1 Regulation 111 Administrative space 3.1.1
+National Law and National Re National Law and National Regulations Regulation 103 Premises, furniture and equipment to be safe, clean and in good repair 3.1.2 Regulation 104 Fencing 3.1.1 Regulation 105 Furniture, materials and equipment 3.2.2 Regulation 106 Laundry and hygiene facilities 3.1.1 Regulation 107 Space requirements-indoor 3.1.1 Regulation 108 Space requirements-outdoor 3.1.1 Regulation 109 Toilet and hygiene facilities 3.1.1 Regulation 110 Ventilation and natural light 3.1.1 Regulation 111 Administrative space 3.1.1 Regulation 112 Nappy change facilities 3.1.1 Regulation 113 Outdoor space-natural environment 3.2.1

-Regulation 112 Nappy change facilities 3.1.1 Regulation 113 Outdoor space-natural environment 3.2.1 Regulation 114 Outdoor space-shade 3.1.1 National Law and National Re egulations Associated element Regulation 115 Premises designed to facilitate supervision 3.1.1 Regulation 116 Assessments of family day care residences and approved family day care venues 3.1.1 Regulation 117 Glass (additional requirement for family day care) 3.1.1 Regulation 274 NSW Swimming pools 3.1.2 Regulation 345 Tasmania Swimming pool prohibition 3.1.2
+Regulation 114 Outdoor space-shade 3.1.1 National Law and National Re Associated element Regulation 115 Premises designed to facilitate supervision 3.1.1 Regulation 116 Assessments of family day care residences and approved family day care venues 3.1.1 Regulation 117 Glass (additional requirement for family day care) 3.1.1 Regulation 274 NSW Swimming pools 3.1.2 Regulation 345 Tasmania Swimming pool prohibition 3.1.2

 - There are separate spaces for individual and group play. - Children use school grounds for larger running and ball games. - The outdoor area includes natural features such as trees and plants for shade. - There is a compost bin and a vegetable patch. - Staff conduct daily safety checks. - The indoor/outdoor areas are flexible; staff change the furniture in both play spaces regularly to provide interest and extend activities. - The kindergarten is very well resourced. - The program includes intentional teaching about environmental issues and sustainability: - children are involved in recycling recycling paper and using recycled items for craft.
 Children/families are encouraged to bring in recyclable materials to the program.
 Recyclable stations for various materials that families can bring in and staff member send off. - Glen Eira Sustainability Officer attends the Kindergarten regularly and speaks with the children and staff - Staff belong to the Glen Eira Sustainability Educators Network - children experience the positive effects of composting by using compost bins after snack and meal times.
 Children are involved in the cycle in our gardens. - children care for native birds by filling the bird bath and feeder - children plant and care for seedlings and plants - The Kindergarten has a Bush Kinder program.
 Strong focus on engaging in outdoor play and caring for our environments. - Kinder is moving away from purchasing resource that aren't from recycled elements. - Kinder uses recycled water from water tank (when full). - Natural outdoor play spaces for children. - Cleaning product are environmentally friendly. - Print both sides of paper in office.
 Limit printing when necessary. - Energy efficient practices in the centre amongst staff members.
-Lights, air con/heating.
+Lights, air con/heating. - Increased cleaning due to Covid-19. - Broken items are discarded (recycled where appropriate). - Maintenance is completed on a regular basis. - Roster for OH&S / Test and Tagging.
+Schedule exists to ensure regular maintenance is completed. - More inclusive outdoor area as a result of renovations to the Kindergarten in 2020. - Purchase locally, ethically & sustainable where possible.
+Many recycled & donated items. - Minimise paper use and printer costs through implementing Kindyhub app. - New, sustainable outdoor furniture purchased from local businesses. - Regular discussions with children about being water wise and how things are made (ie- 365 recycled plastic bottles went into the outdoor table

-mprovements sought for QA3
+Improvements sought for QA3